SaraKhild/QueryDslAndProjections/README.md

  ## Let's Start :mechanical_arm:
 ### • Query Results of Employee

-##### :pencil2: `This query comparing employee name that is sending with employees name that is stored and then get employee information`
+##### :pencil2: `This query comparing employee name that is sending with employees name that is stored in database and then get employee information.`

 ###### Code :computer: